LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 	- code review is an amazing tool to increase code quality
 	- higher chance of finding bugs and reduce technical debt before product delivery
 	- spread information and knowledge around the team
+	- responsibility for the code is spread to more than one person
 - [https://www.atlassian.com/blog/archives/creating_optimal_reviews](https://www.atlassian.com/blog/archives/creating_optimal_reviews)

 ## [JetBrains Best Practices](https://blog.jetbrains.com/upsource/2018/08/30/code-review-best-practices/)